deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 ## Package the application

-dotnet runtime requires more heap memory than Open LibOS provides by default.
+dotnet runtime requires more heap memory than Mystikos provides by default.
 To expand the memory, we need to sign or package the application with a configuration file, in which a higher limit of user heap size can be specified as follows: